 The National Media Museum is situated in the heart of Bradford, UNESCO City of Film.
 We aim to be the best museum in world for inspiring people to learn about, engage with and create media.

 - The Museum is home to over 3.5 million items of historical significance.
-We look after the National Photography, National Cinematography and National Television Collections.
+We look after the National Photography, Cinematography, Television and New Media Collections.

 - Insight: Collections & Research Centre is where much of the Collection is held, to be explored and enjoyed by everybody.
 A portion of the national photography collection, including the RPS archive, will be moving to the V&A Museum in 2016.
 Click here for full details.

-The Media Café and Pictureville Bar serve up a mouth-watering selection of food and drink, while the Museum Shop stocks a wide range of media-related resources, gifts and souvenirs.
+The Media Café and Pictureville Bar serve up a mouth-watering selection of food and drink, while the Museum Shop stocks a wide range of gifts and souvenirs.

 - For a venue with a difference, the Museum can provide the setting for a whole spectrum of events and corporate conferences.